Tips for Mould Removal in Your Home

 Long-term, only place furniture on internal walls, and regularly check for mould to keep on top of it.

 - How to get rid of mould in the bathroom

 Mould can occur in several places in your bathroom.
-The most common is around the sealant of your bath or shower, which is usually because you don’t wipe away the water after use.
-Get rid of mould by wearing gloves, applying neat bleach direct to the sealant and covering it with scrunched-up kitchen paper.
+The most common is around the sealant of your bath or shower, which is usually because you don't wipe away the water after use.
+Remove mould by wearing gloves, applying neat bleach directly to the sealant and covering it with scrunched-up kitchen paper.
 Leave overnight, and it should be gone in the morning.

 Wipe down with bathroom cleaner, and then remember to dry your shower or bath after every use.

-If your walls are mouldy, as above you will want to look into a specialist paint which is made for high moisture areas and can be cleaned.
-Keep windows open when showering too, to allow fresh air to circulate.
+If your walls are mouldy, as above, you will want to look into a specialist paint made for high moisture areas and can be cleaned.
+Keep windows open when showering to allow fresh air to circulate.

 - How to get rid of mould around windows